aglover/gesticulate/README.md

 ## Details

-Gesticulate handles swipe calculations for you but you still need to implement a listener to behave in a meaningful way.
+Gesticulate handles swipe calculations for you, but you still need to implement a listener to behave in a meaningful way.
 For example, you can use Android's `GestureDetector` type and provide it an implementation of `SimpleOnGestureListener` (which is also an Android class and it provides an `onFling` method to implement) that makes use of Gesticulate.

 For example, if you want to handle a swipe down to quit an activity, you can provide a `GestureDetector` like so: